-- 12. Select the appropriate Categories for your projects.
+- 12. Select the needed Categories for your projects.

-The available extensions for the selected category are displayed in the Extensions column. - 13.
-Select the appropriate Extensions for your projects.
+The available extensions of the selected category are displayed in the Extensions column. - 13.
+Select the needed Extensions for your projects.

 Double-click on the extension to select or deselect it.
 The selected extensions appear in the Selected column. - 14.
 Click Finish.